This super flavorful, easy, and protein-packed sticky tempeh is a healthy recipe that tastes much better than takeout!

 A fan of Indonesian food?
 Then check out My Mum’s Vegan Rendang Recipe (Indonesian Curry-like Dish)

-And if you are a fan of Asian food in general, check out my 30-Minute Rainbow Poke Bowl and my Easy Marinated Tofu recipes!
-Or this Gochujang Aioli recipe for a Korean twist in your dips!
-Or may I suggest my sushi series of recipes? 😉
+And if you are a fan of Asian food in general, check out my 30-Minute Rainbow Poke Bowl or this Gochujang Aioli recipe for a Korean twist in your dips!

 Ingredients